 Six campsites are accessible (#67, #74, #83, #118, #120, #143).
 Routes of travel to restrooms are generally accessible.
 Restrooms with showers near campsites 26 and 74 are generally accessible.

 The campfire center has wheelchair accessible and companion seating available.
-Parking, and the route to the campfire center, is accessible.
+Parking, and a 300-foot boardwalk leading to the campfire center, is accessible.

 The Laguna Point Trail is an accessible boardwalk interpretive trail along the beach that offers sweeping vistas from Fort Bragg to the Lost Coast.
 Five overlook platforms allow whale and harbor seal watching.
 The accessible segment is at least 0.60 mile.
 Trailhead and generally accessible paved parking are located at the Laguna Point ("Beach") parking lot, south of Cleone Lake.
 An accessible restroom is located next to Cleone Lake, which you pass on the way to the Lake trailhead.